Mezozoysky/tktk/README.md

 License
 -------
-tktk is released under the terms of zlib/png license; see full license text in the LICENSE.md file or at https://opensource.org/licenses/Zlib
+tktk is released under the terms of zlib/png license; see full license text in LICENSE.md file or at https://opensource.org/licenses/Zlib

 Build
 -----